collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Workflow Decisions

 Some project will have a master branch and a develop branch.
 The development branch will be done in the develop branch.
-The develop branch will be merged with the master branch when the work is ready to go love.
+The develop branch will be merged with the master branch when the work is production ready.

 If you choose to use a develop branch:
 * In addition to the master branch, create the develop branch
-* Choose a default branch (can be changed)
+* Choose a default branch (the default branch will be the first branch you see when you look at a repo, it will be the branch you are checked into when you cd into a folder after cloning, and it will be the default base for a pull request)
+* Default branch is usually master branchh

 <!--
-"The default branch is considered the base branch in your repository, against which all pull requests and code commits are automatically made, unless you specify a different branch"
-The default branch is the base branch and will be master, unless you specify otherwise Set the default (base branch) under branches tab- against which all pull requests and code commits are automatically made- master branch by default

 - [ ] Look at an example of master only versus master/develop, production/staging

 * master only or master/develop as production/staging)
-* default branch? (base against which future pull requests and commits will be made)

 For example, a mission critical project with a high volume of users is likely to use a develop branch and stage updates before going live.
 -->